-Research indicates that when children are reached with high quality early learning experiences, they are 40% less likely to fall behind in school and 70% more likely to graduate from high school.
+Research indicates that when children are reached with high quality early learning experiences, they are 40% less likely to fall behind in school.
 In fact, according to the Annie E. Casey Foundation, half of the school achievement gap between economically-disadvantaged young children and their more affluent peers starts before kindergarten.

 Access to Early Education

 Too often, poverty plays a role in educational opportunities.
 In our own community, 39% of children (0-5) in Tucson live in poverty and are in danger of falling behind before they even enter kindergarten.
 Nearly 7 of 10 economically-disadvantaged young children in our community are not on track in their cognitive development when they start kindergarten.
 Often, when children enter school behind, they rarely catch up.
 Research indicates that children who are struggling readers in 1st grade are 88% more likely to be struggling readers in 4th grade.
 When children struggle to read in 4th grade, they are four times more likely to drop out of high school.
 That’s why there is so much attention on 3rd grade reading scores in our community and across the nation because if children are not on track by the end of third grade, their chances for success decrease substantially.
 It is far easier to reach children starting from birth with quality early education experiences than to try and catch them up later with interventions in the kindergarten to third grade years.

 Right from the Start